Stockpile Destruction, Ammunition Safety Management and Explosive Ordnance Disposal

 ASM and stockpile destruction are interlinked and mutually beneficial processes.
 ASM detects potentially unsafe ammunition to be destroyed while stockpile destruction reduces the amount of potentially dangerous stock.

-Growing concerns over the extent and hazard of explosive remnants of war (ERW) in global waters has prompted efforts to develop international standards and share best practices in support of underwater EOD operations.
+The concerns over the extent and hazard of explosive remnants of war (ERW) in global waters prompted GICHD to develop international standards and share best practices in support of underwater EOD operations.